-Scattered throughout the immense area once occupied by the Anasazi are hundreds of thousands of sites, ranging from caves and individual campsites in the open to multi-story adobe pueblos and magnificent cliff-side stone cities.
+Scattered throughout the immense area once occupied by the Cliff Dwellers are hundreds of thousands of sites, ranging from caves and individual campsites in the open to multi-story adobe pueblos and magnificent cliff-side stone cities.
 Most of the major sites are within the boundaries of national or state parks and monuments.
 On the following pages we deal mostly with such major sites since they are generally more accessible and better maintained.

 - Aztec Ruins National Monument, near Farmington, Aztec and Bloomfield, New Mexico

 - Chaco Culture National Historic Park (including Pueblo Bonito and Chetro Ketl), south of Farmington, New Mexico